tommyku/blog3/content/special/on-negotiation.md

 ~~~

 Being accomondating may be disadvantageous when negotiating with a competitive
 person because you're easily taken advantage of.
-For matters you have little interest
+For matters that you have little interest
 in (say giving seat on public transport), there's probably no point even negotiating,
 just be accomondating and give your seat to the people in need.